-Trump Plaza casino in Atlantic City to be demolished
+Trump Plaza casino in Atlantic City demolished

-The one-time jewel of Donald Trump's casino empire was reduced to rubble
+One-time jewel of Trump's casino empire hosted celebrities during peak as 'Atlantic City's centerpiece'

-The long-vacant Trump Plaza casino in Atlantic City, N.J., once a symbol of the glitz and glamor of the high-rolling lifestyle, was slated to be reduced to a pile of rubble on Wednesday.
+The long-vacant Trump Plaza casino in Atlantic City, N.J., once a symbol of the glitz and glamor of the high-rolling lifestyle, was reduced to a pile of rubble on Wednesday.

 Since its closure in 2014, the casino has been bemoaned as a local eyesore.
 The one-time hotspot of former President Donald Trump’s casino empire had fallen into a state of disrepair with chunks of the structure peeling off and flying to the ground in recent years.